 Did you know that over the past 15 years, regular work-at-home has grown by 173%?
+That's why thinking of virtual employee appreciation ideas is a great use of brain space!

 From higher productivity levels to lower costs, better hiring opportunities and more: working remotely does, indeed, pose many benefits both for the employer and the employees.
 And with a global pandemic forcing all of us to follow strict social distancing guidelines, an even bigger number of businesses have become aware of these benefits.